Jarn/jarn.mkrelease/README.rst

   $ mkrelease -d pypi

 Index servers are not limited to PyPI though.
-There is `test.pypi.org`_, and there are alternative index servers like devpi_.
+There is TestPyPI_, and there are alternative index servers like devpi_.
 We extend our ``~/.pypirc``: [2]_